UW-Madison-DSI/Open-Source-Exploration/README.md

 #### <img width="20px" src="./images/logos/bash-logo.svg" /> Bash

-The following Bash scripts are provided in the directory 'src/gitlab/bash' to download data from GitLab in json format.
+The following [Bash scripts](./src/gitlab/bash) are provided to download data from GitLab in json format.
 These scripts do not store the data in the database but are provided in order to show the structure of the json that is returned.

 | File | Description |
 | --- | --- |